BjoernPetersen/Qbert/README.md

 MusicBot implementation for Android.

 **Note:** This project is in a very early stage and using it is not recommended yet.
+Most parts are slight adaptations of the MusicBot-desktop implementation and will be gradually replaced with more appropriate solutions over time.

 ## Limitations